 Anxiety and uncertainty

-You may be anxious about the future, the treatment and how you’re going to cope.
-When cancer is diagnosed, it can take away your sense of security and control.
+You’ll probably feel anxious about the future, the treatment and how you’re both going to cope.
+Cancer can take away your sense of security and control.
 Feeling uncertain about the future can be one of the most difficult things to deal with.
-It can cause tension between you and your partner.

-Many people often feel irritable or angry during this time.
+Many people feel irritable or angry.
 Anger can hide other feelings, such as fear or sadness.
 You may direct your anger at your partner because you’re close to them.
 You may both feel resentful of the changes that the cancer has made to your lives.